amyelyse/PRS_MET584/README.md

 # PRS_MET584
+All scripts written by Dr Lynsey Hall
-Scripts used to generate polygenic risk scores for as part of the MSc Bioinformatics and Genetic Epidemiology degree
+These were the scripts used to prepare SNP data to generate polygenic risk scores as part of the MSc Bioinformatics and Genetic Epidemiology degree, module MET584